mrafidya/Project-Flutter/README.md

-# menilik1
+# Menilik

 A new Flutter application.

-Aplikasi yang berfungsi untuk menghitung body mass index dan menentukan apakah berat badan ideal atau tidak
+Calculate the body mass index and determine whether the body weight is ideal or not

 ## Getting Started